Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Results

 \subsection{Calculating and adjusting P-values}

-In a sampled configuration, if a field only contains authorships of a single gender, $\alpha$ is undefined.
-When calculating a p-value, we consider this as $\alpha = 1$.
-This approach is conservative because it increases p-values, but in practice has very little effect on our results.

 In the main manuscript, we control the false discovery rate at .05 with the Benjamini-Yekutieli procedure \citep{benjamini2001control} which allows for arbitrary dependence of the p-values, but is more conservative than the Benjamini-Hochberg procedure \citep{benjamini1995controlling}, which only allows for certain types of positive dependence.
-Table~\ref{tab:fdr} replicates the last 3 columns of Table 1 of the main manuscript using the Benjamini-Yekutieli procedure with an FDR of .005 as well as the Benjamini-Hochberg procedure with FDR rates of .05 and .005.
+Table~\ref{tab:resultsBH} replicates Table 1 of the main manuscript using the Benjamini-Hochberg procedure (instead of Benjamini-Yekutieli) with FDR rates of .05 and .005.